 When you do a sleep study—at home or in a lab—your OSA diagnosis and its severity is given based on the average number of apneas and hypopneas you have per hour.
 If you experience fewer than five such events, you’d be diagnosed either with no sleep apnea or minimal.

 A mild sleep apnea diagnosis means you experienced more than five but fewer than 15 events an hour.
 Moderate OSA is identified by more than 15 but fewer than 30, and severe is more than 30.

-Oxygen desaturation is also considered when making a diagnosis.
-This refers to your blood oxygen levels going down.
+Oxygen desaturation, which is a decrease in your blood oxygen levels is also considered when making a diagnosis.
 The normal level should be around 96 to 97 percent.
-When the level goes below the normal range down to 90 percent, it’s generally considered mild.
-Moderate desaturation goes down to 80 to 89 percent, and the severe level dips to under 80 percent.
+When the level goes below the normal range down to 90 percent, it’s generally considered part of a mild OSA diagnosis.
+Moderate means your levels dropped to between 80 to 89 percent, and the severe level dips to under 80 percent.

 What Are the Symptoms of Mild Sleep Apnea?

 When you hear the word mild, you may think there isn’t much to worry about, but when it comes to OSA, a mild diagnosis can still interfere with your life.